SebastianHaigh/SebastianHaigh/README.md

 I'm a software engineer at Nokia, previously a Computer Science researcher at the University of South Wales.

-I'm currently trying to gain a deeper understanding of distributed systems and am open to contributing to any projects related to that.

-I'm also interested in chess programming.

 My primary language is C++.

 <!--